 Mitigation Measure BIO-7: Pre-Construction Bat Surveys.
-A qualified biologist shall conduct a pre-construction bat survey of the program area prior to construction activities.
-Prior to commencement of construction activities, a qualified biologist shall conduct a preconstruction clearance survey of suitable bat roosting habitat, such as mature palm trees.
+A qualified biologist shall conduct a pre-construction bat survey of each restoration area prior to final approval of the area's restoration plan. the program area prior to construction activities.
+If suitable bat roosting habitat is determined to be present, a presence/absence survey shall be conducted Pprior to commencement of construction activities.
+A, a qualified biologist shall conduct thea preconstruction clearance survey of suitable bat roosting habitat, such as mature palm trees.
 If bats are determined to be roosting, the biologist will determine whether it is a day roost (non-breeding) or maternity roost (lactating females and dependent young).
 If a day roost is determined, the biologist shall ensure that direct mortality to roosting individuals will not occur by requiring that trees with roosts are not directly impacted (e.g., removed) until after the roosting period.